 The Enterprise mode is the usual choice for computers that are controlled by the organization, such as notebooks provided by the organization for employees.
-When you connect to SSL VPN in Enterprise mode, all applications are enabled for SSL, regardless of whether they were opened before or after connecting to the SSL VPN.
+When you connect to the SSL VPN in the Enterprise mode, all applications are enabled for SSL regardless of whether they were opened before or after connecting to the SSL VPN.
 This includes your desktop applications and toolbar applications.

-You are connected to SSL VPN in Enterprise mode if:
+You are connected to the SSL VPN in the Enterprise mode if:

-- You are the administrator or root user of a workstation, if the system administrator has not required you to connect in Kiosk mode only. - You are not the administrator or root user of a workstation, but you know the credentials of the administrator or root user. - If someone with administrator access has preinstalled the SSL VPN thin-client components on your machine, you can connect to SSL VPN in Enterprise mode.
-For more information on preinstalling the thin-client components, see "Preinstalling the SSL VPN Client Components" in the Novell Access Manager 3.1 SP3 SSL VPN Server GuideNovell Access Manager 3.1 SP3 SSL VPN Server Guide.
+- You are administrator or root user of a workstation, if the system administrator has not required you to connect in the Kiosk mode only. - You are not administrator or root user of a workstation, but you know the credentials of the administrator or root user. - If someone with administrator access has preinstalled the SSL VPN thin-client components on your machine, you can connect to SSL VPN in the Enterprise mode.
+For more information on preinstalling the thin-client components, see "Preinstalling the SSL VPN Client Components" in the NetIQ Access Manager 3.2 SP2 SSL VPN Server Guide.

-For more information on using Enterprise mode, see Chapter 3, "Accessing SSL VPN in Enterprise Mode," on page 17.
+For more information on using Enterprise mode, see Chapter 3, "Accessing SSL VPN in Enterprise Mode," on page 15.